brunosduarte/project-web-crawler/docs/decisions/0004-data-structure.md

 ## Context and Problem Statement

-How present the data properly?
+How to present results properly?

 ## Considered Options

 * Tree
 * List
-* Graph

 ## Decision Outcome